 Antenna base can only be installed on the LH and RH rear cab roof bolts.

 5.14 HORN

 The horn is activated by pushing the button located on the panel in the headliner.
+The ignition switch must be on.
 Sound the horn three times prior to starting the engine.

 5.15 ENGINE CONTROLS/GAUGES